 #1 Scottish Fold

-Look at those adorable folded ears, soul-piercing eyes, and squish bodies!
+Look at those adorable folded ears, cat with huge eyes, and squish bodies!

 The Scottish Fold attracts attention wherever they go and bask in it by posing in cute positions.

 Interestingly, Scottish Fold kittens are born with straight ears, which fold when the kittens are around 3-4 weeks old.